In this document

 - Create an

 Android.mkfile to build the shared library.
-Ensure that the Makefile contains the following lines:
+Ensure the Makefile contains the following lines:

 LOCAL_MODULE := camera.<device_name> LOCAL_MODULE_RELATIVE_PATH := hw

-- Specify that your device has camera features by copying the necessary feature XML files in the
+- Specify your device has camera features by copying the necessary feature XML

 PRODUCT_COPY_FILES := \ ...
 PRODUCT_COPY_FILES += \ frameworks/native/data/etc/android.hardware.camera.flash-autofocus.xml:system/etc/permissions/android.hardware.camera.flash-autofocus.xml \